koliseoapi/help/README.md

 # Run the server.
 This does not write the hugo output to disk.
 npm run watch

-# Launch the tests (build, run server and execute a broken link search)
+# Launch the tests (build, run server and search for broken links)
 npm run test

-# Build the documentation and save into /docs
+# Build the documentation and save the generated HTML and CSS into /docs
 npm run build
 ```

-The project has configured /docs on master as the location of the gh-pages contents.
+We have configured /docs on master as the location of the gh-pages contents.
+If you want to publish changes, commit them to master and the CI/CD environment will automatically test and publish them.